 Like golf, marketing is about strategy and execution

 Marketing your small business is very much like playing golf.
 In golf, the goal is to get the ball from the tee into the cup on the green in the fewest number of strokes possible.
-To achieve that goal, you need a strategy for each hole such that you get to your destination successfully.
+To achieve that goal, you need a strategy for each hole so you get to your destination successfully.

 Your strategy for each hole is different because you need to account for the length of the hole, the number of hazards you face, the weather and course conditions.
 Your action plan is to execute your strategy for each hole, resulting in the par score.